jacovzap-assuresoft/account_service/README.md

 password will be hashed
 roleId references role table, and have to existis rol with id:1 (1), id:2 (trainee), id:3 (trainer)

+## Run Project
+You can run project with:
+php -S localhost:[port]

+Make sure of run comand:
+composer dump-autoload

 ## Set .env
 Your .env needs the following variables: